lilfolr/cits5503-book/Part2.md

 >>> [bucket.name for bucket in s3.buckets.all()]
 ```

-If setup correctly, you should see a list of the s3 buckets in our aws account.
+If setup correctly, you should see a list of the S3 buckets in our AWS account.

 ## Security groups

-A security group acts like a firewall for your ec2 instance, allowing certain packets through \[eg, 80 & 443 for http & https\], and blocking others \[3306 for MySQL\].
+A security group acts like a firewall for your EC2 instance, allowing certain packets through \[e.g. 80 & 443 for HTTP & HTTPS\], and blocking others \[3306 for MySQL\].

 On the AWS console you can view security groups by going to the EC2 page, and clicking 'Security Groups' on the left bar.
 Or just click [here](https://ap-southeast-2.console.aws.amazon.com/ec2/v2/home?region=ap-southeast-2#SecurityGroups:sort=groupName) :\)

 ### Creating a Security Group

-We are going to create a simple security group that only allows http \[80\] traffic.
+We are going to create a simple security group that only allows HTTP \[80\] traffic.
 Open the python interpreter and type the following:

 ```py